Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Attention-free Transformers

-\paragraph{Position-dependent Attention} Within this distinct category, a unique form of dependency calculation emerges, where dependencies rely on the position of tokens rather than interactions between them.
+\paragraph{Position-dependent Attention.} Within this distinct category, a unique form of dependency calculation emerges, where dependencies rely on the position of tokens rather than interactions between them.
 The Attention-free Transformer (AFT) ~\cite{zhai2021attention}, inspired by attention-based transformers, exclusively employs $\mathbf{K}$ and $\mathbf{V}$ while eliminating $\mathbf{Q}$ and its dot product with $\mathbf{K}$.
-However, a novel learnable matrix, $\mathbf{W}$, is introduced, which, unlike the adaptive weighting matrix in vanilla attention, remains consistent across all input sequences, serving as a fixed attention map (static routing).
+Instead, AFT introduces a novel learnable matrix $\mathbf{W}$, which acts as a fixed attention map (static routing) consistent across all input sequences.
 Unlike adaptive weighting in vanilla attention, $\mathbf{W}$ considers only pairwise token positions, disregarding semantic dependencies.
-To enhance customization based on current input data, key vector ($\mathbf{K}$) accompanies $\mathbf{W}$.
+To enhance customization based on current input data, $\mathbf{K}$ accompanies $\mathbf{W}$.

-Building upon the principles of AFT, Receptance Weighted Key Value (RWKV) architecture~\cite{peng2023rwkv} adopts a similar approach with modifications to interaction weights for simplicity, and redefines $\mathbf{W}$ as a linear time decay of a vector with a much smaller size.
+Building upon the principles of AFT, Receptance Weighted Key Value (RWKV) architecture~\cite{peng-etal-2023-rwkv} adopts a similar approach with modifications to interaction weights for simplicity, and redefines $\mathbf{W}$ as a linear time decay of a vector with a much smaller size.
 RWKV provides the flexibility to formulate a seq2seq model as either a transformer or an RNN, similar to what we observe in RetNet.
 This proves advantageous for parallelizing computations during training using the transformer form of RWKV while maintaining consistent computational and memory complexity during inference through the RNN form, without limitations on sequence length.
 Although both AFT and RWKV imply trade-offs between performance and complexity, RWKV emerges as a practical alternative for dot-product transformers with the ability to scale up to very large models.